ZhenyingZhu/ToDoAndTracker/README.md

   - Can contains a bunch of tasks.
   - It can be categorized into several types (like work, study, household, exercise, leisure) to generate reports.
   - Each one has a create date and a deadline date.
 The actual start fime can be calculated from the task.
-  - Uses tags to mimic folders for projects
+  - Uses tags to mimic folders for projects.
 - Task: A step in a project to be done.
   - Can set a timestamp of the expected start time and one for the end time, and also an estimate duration to complete it.
+The expected end time is when it should be completed, so it can be later than start time + estimate duration.
   - The real executing time is tracked by events.
   - Tasks are mainly for planning purpose.
 With such design, if plan well, idealy at a specific timespot there should be only one task to deal with.
   - Tasks can also recur by either every x num of mins/hrs/days, or on a fix timestamp every day/month/year.